hiebj/ng-anim-svg/README.md

 **anim-svg** is an AngularJS directive that implements declarative attribute animations on SVG elements.

 Angular provides data-binding for arbitrary attributes in SVG documents using [ng-attr][ng-attr-url].
 However, it does not natively support any convenient method to animate those attributes.
-This significantly limits Angular's ability to replace D3's jQuery-like DOM manipulation with cleaner, more readable template binding, which also serves to separate DOM manipulation from more readily unit-testable code.
+This significantly limits Angular's ability to replace D3's jQuery-like DOM manipulation with cleaner, more readable template binding.

 To remedy that limitation, this directive adds support for template attribute animations in a familiar syntax similar to that used by D3 [transitions][d3-transition-url].
+The end result is a clean separation of DOM and logic, allowing the logic to be unit-tested.

 View a live demo on [Plnkr][plnkr-url].